CTXz/Not-so-Tiny-Dimmer/README.md

 ### Patch bank
 The controller offers a patch bank with up to 10 patches, where each patch slot can be hard-coded in the [configuration header](src/config.h) to something as simple as projecting a single color across the strip, all the way to projecting flashy rainbow animations.
 If less than 10 patches are desired, the `NUM_PATCHES` directive can be reduced in the [configuration header](src/config.h).

-**Please note, that required ammount of program flash rises with the number and complexity of patches.
+**Please note that the required amount of program flash rises with the number and complexity of patches.
 Thus, the use of an ATtiny25 is likely to only limited to a few single color patches.**

 Due to the fact that patches are implemented C preprocessor directives, the increasing the maximum number of patches requires addition of case statements in the [update_strip](https://github.com/CTXz/Tiny-Dimmer/blob/master/src/main.c#L193) function, along with a change of the `NUM_PATCHES` directive.